kuzzleio/documentation/src/api/1/controller-memory-storage/hvals/index.md

 ## Response

-Return a list of hash values.
+Returns a list of hash values.

 ```javascript
 {